 Where and when do we get produce?

-Urban Earth Farms CSA provides produce to members for six months of the year, from May through November.
-Shares are distributed every Saturday morning during growing season and can be picked up at the greenhouse, 824 Enright Avenue, between 10 am and 12 noon on Saturday mornings.
+Urban Earth Farms CSA provides produce to shareholders for six months of the year, from May through November.
+Shares are distributed every Saturday morning during growing season and can be picked up at the Greenhouse Market, 824 Enright Avenue, between 10 am and 1 pm on Saturday mornings.

 How do I know what we’ll be getting in the weekly share?

-Members receive an email every Friday with what we think will be ready for distribution on Saturday, but these items may change.
-The packout team also labels the items for pickup, so you can make a list while you are at the greenhouse if you are unfamiliar with any of the produce.
+Shareholders receive an email every Friday with what we think will be ready for distribution on Saturday, but these items may change.
+Our staff labels the items for pickup, provides recipes, and are available for questions if you are unfamiliar with any of the produce.
 If you follow us on Facebook, we often post recipes and other information to help you make the most of your share.

 What happens if I forget to pick up my share?

-If you forget to pick up your share before noon on Saturday and haven’t contacted the CSA Coordinator by 8 pm on Friday to pack it up for later pickup, you don’t get a share that week.
+If you forget to pick up your share before 1 pm on Saturday and haven’t contacted the CSA Coordinator by 9 am on the following Monday, your share is donated to a local food pantry.
 Since we are a co-op with limited personnel, it isn’t possible to have people available for share distribution outside of regular hours.

 What if I can’t make it to the greenhouse on Saturday morning?

-We can accommodate you if you let the packout leader know in advance (email firstname.lastname@example.org
+We can accommodate you if you let the CSA Coordinator know in advance (email uefadmin@enrightecovill

 If you have a question that is not answered here, contact us by email at email@example.com